desktop/desktop/docs/process/testing.md

   - [ ] Creating a new branch shows `Publish branch` button
     - [ ] Publishing successful if logged in only; else error message
       - [ ] `Create Pull Request` menu option shows warning if branch not published yet
-  - [ ] Renamed branches updated on .com and vice-versa if logged in; else error message
+  - [ ] Renamed branches updated on github.com and vice-versa if logged in; else error message
     - [ ] Opens modal with ability to enter new name
-  - [ ] Deleted branches updated on .com and vice-versa if logged in; else error message
+  - [ ] Deleted branches updated on github.com and vice-versa if logged in; else error message
     - [ ] Deleting branch show warning message

 ### Fetching origin/Pull
-  - [ ] Code is constantly being fetched from .com with timestamp
+  - [ ] Code is constantly being fetched from github.com with timestamp
      - [ ] Hover shows timestamp in tooltip
-    - [ ] If Pull Requests on .com, they are reflected with down arrow and quantity
+    - [ ] If Pull Requests on github.com, they are reflected with down arrow and quantity
     - [ ] Pull Requests and Commits can co-exist; error surfaces if merge commit
-  - [ ] User cannot Push/Pull without being signed in; error message surfaced
+  - [ ] User cannot Push/Pull without being signed-in; error message surfaced
     - [ ] Push/Pull works with public/private/Enterprise repos
     - [ ] Tooltip shows status upon hover, if progress to display
   - [ ] When a branch is local-only make sure that the `Fetch` button changes to `Publish` and it publishes